jkleinlercher/DevOps-ITIL/DevOps-ITIL.md

 # continuous delivery and change management

-both devops and ITIl have best practices for bringing software changes in production.
+both devops and ITIL have best practices for bringing software changes in production.

 ## goals